1. Examples

 Adaptable cover letter introduction example

-Fluency in four oriental languages has ensured me a varied career, both in commercial and governmental settings.
-I spent ten years working with the U.S. Government as an attache in Hong Kong and on my move back to Washington I am seeking employment in the state department as an interpreter and translator.
+Fluency in four Asian languages has ensured me a varied career, both in commercial and governmental settings.
+I spent ten years working with the U.S. Government as an attache in Hong Kong and upon my move back to Washington, I am seeking employment in the state department as an interpreter and translator.

 Copied!